hynek/svcs/docs/integrations/flask.md

 ### Testing

 :::{caution}
-This functions should not be used in production code.
+These functions should not be used in production code.

 They always reset the container and run all cleanups after overwriting a service.